StewartNash/welding/README.md

 Leaking and explosion are binary categories whereas leak rate and explosive force, respectively, provide a quantitative measure of these.

+### Organization

+This repository is broken into several sections.
+Jupyter notebooks are available in the notebooks folder.
+I recommend running them in Google Colab, as that is what I used, because Jupyter notebook was not cooperative.
+The code found in the Jupyter notebooks is also available in Python files in the main directory.
+This code will be moved to its own folder at some point.
+I will also add a LaTeX document which reviews pertinent theory.

 ## Data Generation, Collection and Labeling

 Ordinarily, one would have to gather and label data.
 This is the most time-consuming and expensive part of training a neural network, because it involves utilizing human labelers and human gatherers of data.